Olive Garden: Locations

-As of February 13, 2022, the company operates 900+ restaurants globally.
-There are eight locations in Canada, which are Winnipeg, Manitoba (two); Calgary, Alberta; Edmonton, Alberta (two); Saskatoon, Saskatchewan; Regina, Saskatchewan; and Langley, British Columbia near Vancouver.
-In the 1990s, there had been at various times between 10 and 15 locations in Ontario, but they were all closed in the early 2000s.

 Newer restaurants are styled after a farmhouse in the town of Castellina in Chianti, Tuscany, on the grounds of the Rocca delle Macie winery.
 The farmhouse is home to the Riserva di Fizzano restaurant adjoining the company's Culinary Institute of Tuscany which was founded in 1999.

-In late 2012, two restaurants were opened in Mexico City: Interlomas and Reforma Ave.
-Currently, there are four restaurants in Mexico City; two in Monterrey, Nuevo León, and one in León, Guanajuato.
-In May 2018, Olive Garden opened two new restaurants in Gran Plaza, Guadalajara, Mexico and Cancun, Mexico.

-In 2013, Olive Garden opened in Kuwait.
-It is located in The Avenues.

-In 2014, Olive Garden opened in Lima, Peru under the name Olive Italian Restaurant but with the same menu of the original name restaurants, and it is also located in a main avenue.

-In 2014, Olive Garden opened its first restaurant in Brazil, located in terminal 3 of the Guarulhos International Airport in São Paulo.

-In 2020, Olive Garden opened its first restaurant in the Philippines at Ayala Malls Manila Bay.

-In March 22, 2022, Olive Garden opened its first restaurant in Guayaquil, Ecuador, located in Riocentro Los Ceibos.
-It was reported that Olive Garden will open more restaurants in Quito and in El Dorado, located in Daule that was planned in 2016.

-In June 21, 2022, Olive Garden opened its first restaurant in Aruba inside the Gloria – Movies, Dining, Entertainment and Play complex.
+As of February 13, 2022, the company operates 922 restaurants globally.

+Countries outside of the United States where Olive Garden operates are:

 Menu

-Olive Garden serves several types of Italian-American cuisine including pasta dishes, steaks, and salads.
+Olive Garden serves several types of Italian-American cuisine, including pasta dishes, steaks, and salads.
 The company advertises its breadstick product and centers its lunch menu around it.
-Additionally, the company advertises that its soups and sauces are made fresh in each location daily instead of importing them from a commissary or outside vendor.
+Additionally, the company advertises that its soups and sauces are made fresh in each location daily, instead of importing them from a commissary or outside vendor.

 In June 2010, Olive Garden began to import parts of menu formats from its sibling chain, Seasons 52; it began selling smaller dessert portions which it called "dolcini".
 These new products were modeled after Season 52's "mini-indulgences" product line.